kubeshop/botkube-docs/CONTRIBUTING.md

   ```sh
   npm run start
   ```
-  Site can be viewed at [http://localhost:3000](http://localhost:3000)
+  Site can be viewed at [http://localhost:3000](http://localhost:3000).

 ## Add new version of the docs
-Please read this documentation before doing versioning [versioning](https://docusaurus.io/docs/versioning) to better understand the process

 1. First, make sure the current docs version (the ./docs directory) is ready to be frozen
-2. Enter a new version number.
+2. Provide the new version and run the script.
+For example:

     ```bash
-    npm run docusaurus docs:version 13.0.0
+    npm run docusaurus docs:version 0.13
     ```
-    _Note: 13.0.0 version is just an example_

-3. Then make sure that the new folder `versioned_docs/version-[versionName]/` for documentation was created and the new sidebar `versioned_sidebars/version-[versionName]-sidebars.json`
-4. Make sure that the new version number is in the right order in `versions.json` file
+This should be run only when major or minor version is released.
+For, patchers we won't change the version<br />
+Please read this documentation before doing [versioning](https://docusaurus.io/docs/versioning) to better understand the process.

 ## Making A Change